Marjorie Williamson: Royal Holloway

 She was invited to become Principal of Royal Holloway College, University of London, (RHC) in 1962 following the resignation of Dr Edith Clara Batho.
 Before Williamson became Principal, RHC admitted only women as undergraduates and offered a relatively restricted number of courses.
 Men were only admitted as postgraduates after 1945.
 Because of this, and its situation in the outer London suburb of Englefield Green, Surrey, the RHC was seen as something of a backwater.

 Williamson set out to change this image by admitting men undergraduates and by a comprehensive expansion into new buildings and academic disciplines.
 She provided a new Students' Union building and revived the religious life of the college by the appointment of four honorary chaplains.

 By the time she retired as Principal in 1973, the college had admitted men as undergraduates since 1965 and expanded into new buildings, and staff had been recruited for new departments such as biochemistry, statistics, computer science and music.

 She was appointed DBE on her retirement in 1973.
 Lionel Butler was her successor.

 Personal life

-On leaving Royal Holloway, Williamson moved to a small village in Warwickshire, where she was a valued and popular member of the community, taking a close interest in village life and acting as a volunteer for the National Trust at nearby Charlecote Park.
+On leaving Royal Holloway, Williamson moved to a small village in Warwickshire, where she acted as a volunteer for the National Trust at nearby Charlecote Park.
 She moved again in 1985 to a converted barn in Suffolk, near a lifelong friend, Ann Thomson, also a graduate of Royal Holloway.
 She died in 2002.